 Have you ever wanted to see how the Vikings lived?
-You will get the opportunity to do so in West-Iceland, where you will find a lovely replica of a Viking long house.
+You will get the opportunity to do so in West-Iceland, where you will find a lovely hypothesis Viking longhouse.
 It is called Eiríksstaðir and I visit it every time I travel in this area.
-I feel like I am stepping back in time when I visit this long house.
+I feel like I am stepping back in time when I visit this longhouse.

-The Viking long house at Eiríksstaðir is a replica of the old Saga age long house where Eiríkur rauði - Erik the Red (died in ca 1006) and his wife Þjóðhildur lived.
+The Viking longhouse at Eiríksstaðir is a hypothesis house of the old Saga age longhouse where Eiríkur rauði - Erik the Red (died in around 1006) and his wife Þjóðhildur lived.
 Erik was nick-named the red as he had flaming red hair.

 We Icelanders have always thought of this as a very dirty trick on Erik the Red's behalf ;)

-At Eiríksstaðir you can walk up to the the ruins of the more than 1000 year's old lodge and there is a statue of Leif the Lucky close to the ruins.
-It is believed that these people lived in this long house until the end of the 10th century.
+At Eiríksstaðir you can walk up to the ruins of the more than the 1000-year old lodge and you will find a statue of Leif the Lucky close to the ruins.
+It is believed that these people lived in this longhouse until the end of the 10th century.

-The Saga age long house was opened in year 2000 ca 100 metres from the ruins of the original long house.
+The Saga age longhouse was opened in the year 2000 some 100 metres from the ruins of the original longhouse.
 At the same time the replica of a Viking ship Íslendingur - the Icelander set off for America in the trails of Leif the Lucky a 1000 years earlier.

-It is a very cute long house and has a fire burning inside it like in the old Viking homes.
-The staff is dressed in Viking costumes, a "knock off" of the Viking fashion from the 10th century.
-Inside the long house they told us the story of the Vikings, who lived in this area.
+It is a very cute longhouse and has a fire burning inside it like in the old Viking homes.
+The staff is dressed in Viking costumes, a "knock-off" of the Viking fashion from the 10th century.
+Inside the longhouse, they told us the story of the Vikings, who lived in this area.
 We were also shown a pair of Viking bone skates.

 The most ornate bed belonged to the masters of the house and the servants slept in beds that had a lower front than that of the masters of the house.
 And the virgins slept in the attic (see the photo below) where they were protected from the men.

-It is so worth visiting this lovely replica of a Viking long house while travelling in West-Iceland.
-I feel like I have stepped into the Viking ages when visiting Eiríksstaðir long house.
-So don't miss it if you would like to experience the Viking side of Iceland :)
+It is so worth visiting this lovely hypothesis Viking longhouse while travelling in West-Iceland.
+I always feel like I have stepped into the Viking ages when visiting Eiríksstaðir longhouse.
+So don't miss it if you would like to experience the Viking side of Iceland.

 The closest village is Búðardalur, which is 15 km away.
-I have not seen any guided tours in this area, but will add a link to them if I see new tours.
-In the meantime you can rent a car and drive there by yourself from Reykjavík.
+I have not seen any guided tours in this area but will add a link to them if I see new tours.
+In the meantime, you can rent a car and drive there on your own from Reykjavík.

 Here is the location of Eiríksstaðir on the map.
 GPS: 65°03'32.9"N 21°32'20.4"W

-I have written other blogs on Vikings activities in Iceland if you want to get acquainted with the Vikings in Iceland:
+I have also written other travel-blogs on Vikings activities in Iceland if you want to get acquainted with the Vikings in Iceland: